 For one, if you’re someone who is bullish on the long-term price of a particular cryptocurrency, then you obviously don’t want to sell your crypto assets holdings at any point in the near future.
 However, you also may need cash on hand to pay for your daily expenditures, such as rent and groceries.
 One way to access cash for your daily spending habits without losing the potential upside that comes with exposure to the Bitcoin price is to borrow U.S. dollars or your local fiat currency with your crypto holdings as collateral for the loan.
 Some cryptocurrency miners take this route, as it allows them to pay their electricity bill and other costs of doing business without selling their crypto holdings.

-Another reason someone may decide to borrow some cryptocurrency has to do with trading.
+Another reason someone may decide to borrow some cryptocurrency has to do with trading (like we mention in our HaasBot review).
 If you want to short a particular cryptocurrency, then you need to borrow that cryptocurrency from someone else.
 In simple terms, shorting an asset is basically placing a bet that the price of that particular asset will decline in value.
 When you short something, you borrow the asset from a lender and then immediately sell it on the open market.
 The basic idea is that, once it is time to pay back the loan, you will be able to buy back the asset at a lower price and keep the price difference as a profit.

 Can I Lend Crypto as Well?
 Do I Get Interest?

 Yes, there are multiple different platforms that will allow you to lend crypto to others.
 You can gain interest on these holdings and even automatically reinvest that interest into the same lending program.
 These platforms essentially are giving you the ability to compound your investment.